eslint/eslint/docs/rules/prefer-destructuring.md

 The rule has a second object with a single key, `enforceForRenamedProperties`, which determines whether the `object` destructuring applies to renamed variables.

+**Note**: It is not possible to determine if a variable will be referring to an object or an array at runtime.
+This rule therefore guesses the assignment type by checking whether the key being accessed is an integer.
+This can lead to the following possibly confusing situations:

+- Accessing an object property whose key is an integer will fall under the category `array` destructuring.
+- Accessing an array element through a computed index will fall under the category `object` destructuring.

 Examples of **incorrect** code for this rule:

 ```javascript